European Homicide Monitor

 Data on homicide from Sweden are collated by the Swedish National Council for Crime Prevention.
 The data include all cases known to the authorities.
 All assessments of cases are based on police files, the verdicts from the court and records of a forensic psychiatric examination when such an examination had been carried out.

 The Swiss Homicide Database (SHD) is part of a research project realized by the Universities of Lausanne, Zurich and St. Gallen and sponsored by the Swiss National Science Foundation SNF.
 The first part of this project started in 2001 and was limited to four cantons in the French-speaking part of Switzerland (Vaud, Neuchâtel, Valais and Fribourg).
 After completion of this first SNF-project, the SNF sponsored an extension of the project to all Swiss cantons.
 The extended Swiss project differs only slightly from the original project.
 To shorten the already complex data collection process, only completed homicides were included in the data collection, excluding attempts that were previously considered.
 Data are based on autopsy registries from legal medicine institutes and completed by police and court files.
-The most recent research project conducted by the University of St. Gallen and again sponsored by the SNF allowed to update data on homicide for all cantons until the year 2014.
+The following research project conducted by the University of St. Gallen and again sponsored by the SNF allowed to update data on homicide for all cantons until the year 2014.
+The most recent project, still in preparation, will update the Swiss Homicide Monitor (SHM) with completed homicides from 2015 until present.

 In its current form, the Dutch Caribbean Homicide Monitor (DCHM) covers homicides that have taken place in Curacao, between 2014 – 2018.
 The DCHM consists of 228 variables, of which approximately 20 variables reflect the local culture and context.
 Data in the DCHM is based on information provided by the Infocell Caribbean (ICCA) , part of the Dutch Police based in Rotterdam.
 ICCA maintains a list that includes all homicides, attempted homicides and violent incidents that took place in the Dutch Caribbean region from 2000 onwards.
 Further, legal files on prosecuted homicides stemming from the Public Prosecution Office have been consulted, as well as so-called “criminal cards”, reflecting the perpetrator’s or victim’s criminal history.
 A fourth source includes local newspaper articles that have been used for verification and additional detail.